 It took until spring 2008 before a discussion started on EuroUfonet on the possible reasons for AMOND's observation.
-This discussion was based on Renaud LECLET's assumption, supported by a number of skeptics, that the UAP was a "Puma" helicopter.
+This discussion was based on Renaud LECLET's assumption, supported by a number of sceptics, that the UAP was a "Puma" helicopter.
 They backed their theory with computer generated images.
 Incited by their statements, the authors of this study decided to revisit ERNAGE and to undertake a detailed analysis.
-Besides the two witnesses, they also interviewed Mrs MARITS, who lives in ERNAGE and had reported a similar observation.
-The interview revealed that she had most likely seen the same UAP, a few minutes before Mr and Mrs AMOND.
-She described her sighting as three yellow/white lights in a triangular disposition with a pulsating red light in the middle, but she was too frightened to stay in place to see what might happen next.
+Besides the two witnesses, they also interviewed Mrs. MARITS, who lives in ERNAGE and had reported a similar observation.
+The interview revealed that she had most likely seen the same UAP, a few minutes before Mr. and Mrs. AMOND.
+She described her sighting as three yellow/white lights in a triangular disposition with a pulsating red light in the middle, but she was too frightened to stay in place to follow the further possible behaviour of the UAP.